-What other necessary experience do I need to become a Physician Assistant?
+What other necessary experience do I need to become a Physical Therapist?

 While admission requirements can vary from school to school, most programs require at least 100 hours of PT experience (shadowing, volunteering, or work as a PTA or PT Tech).
 Most programs also require the Graduate Record Exam (GRE) and a current CPR certificate.
 However, students should always research schools they are interested in to make sure that they have met all the prerequisite requirements.

 Example of Application Requirements: University of Maryland Baltimore’s DPT program